First Nations Goods and Services Tax

 • Form GST62, Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return (non-personalized)

-You have to file a GST/HST return for each reporting period, even if you have:
+You must file a GST/HST return for each reporting period, even in the following situations:

 Calculating your net tax